Execution Strategies

 - Mathematical reasoning

-- Code generation with correctness validation
+- Code generation where you can validate correctness

 - Problems with clear success/failure criteria